kingsamchen/asio-cmake/README.md

 ASIO-CMake provides handy cmake pacakage wrapper for using ASIO.

+## ** Try CPM.cmake Instead **

+This repo is no longer maintained, please try [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) instead.

+It is a general solution to managing dependencies in a light way in.

+See [example](https://github.com/cpm-cmake/CPM.cmake/blob/master/examples/asio-standalone/CMakeLists.txt) for how to integrate.

 ## Quick Start

 We use CMake module [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) to enable dependency populating, thus CMake v3.11 at minimum is required.